andrewmcdan/Survival-Guide/book/part-05-water-and-food/03-hydration-and-dehydration.md

 - Temperature: Cool fluids (~15–20°C / 59–68°F) are absorbed well and aid cooling in heat.
 - Sips > gulps: Take frequent small drinks; add electrolytes when sweating heavily.

+Upper limits and pacing
+- Most people can absorb ~0.5–1.0 L per hour during exertion; more than that can slosh and increase hyponatremia risk.
+Let thirst and urine guide you.
+- On long hot efforts, aim for a light, steady electrolyte intake rather than plain water only; pair fluids with food/salt.

 ⛑️ First Aid: If vomiting, try 5–10 mL every 2–3 minutes; escalate if unable to keep fluids or if mental status worsens.

 ## Electrolytes